csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-tutorial-maindisks.md

 💬 Each user at CSC supercomputer (Puhti or Mahti) have access to different disk areas (or directories) to manage their data in supercomputers.
 The disk areas have their specific purposes.

-💬 Data files needed for computational analysis should be stored and shared in **scratch** directories and any software compilations and binaries should be shared in **proappl** directory.
+💬 Data files needed for computational analysis should be stored and shared in **scratch** directories and any software compilations and binaries should be shared in **proajppl** directory.

 ## Identify your personal and project-specific directories in Puhti and Mahti supercomputers